aravindvnair99/C/README.md

 # C
-A bunch of C programs... xP
+Collection of beginner friendly C programs.

 # :octocat: How to contribute?